markheimann/Signed-Network-Roles/README.md

 # Structural Node Embedding in Signed Networks

+<a href="https://markheimann.github.io/papers/20CompNet_SignedRole.pdf">Structural Node Embedding in Signed Social Networks:
+Finding Online Misbehavior at Multiple Scales</a>

-This is a reference implementation for our structural node embedding methods for signed networks.
-These can be used to learn features for individual nodes or entire graphs, when both positive and negative edges are present.
-The features reflect the structural roles that the nodes play in the network.
+This is a reference implementation for our structural node embedding methods for signed networks, sNCE and sRDE, along with the signed graphlets kernel.
+Code for obtaining graph-level features from node embeddings using RGM can be found at <a href="https://github.com/GemsLab/RGM">its original source</a>.

-The code will be available soon.

 If you use our code, please cite our paper: